New CCBC parking regulations in effect for Fall 2014

 M. Pedestrians in a designated crosswalk shall have the right of way at all times.
 All vehicular traffic must stop to allow these pedestrians to cross safely.

-N. A vehicle shall not enter any area or parking space on the college campus that has been closed off by the use of barricades or other traffic devices.
+N. A vehicle shall not enter any area on the college campus that has been closed off by the use of barricades or other traffic devices.

 O. No U-turns are permitted on college roadways.